A World-Class Education System

 When Ward introduced the heritage-language program in the legislature, he stated, “Our decision to make heritage languages mandatory clearly indicates that this government respects and encourages the multicultural nature of our society.”
 He concluded his remarks by stating, “These initiatives are at the very heart of my ministry’s role in this government’s commitment to multiculturalism in Ontario.”

-Charles Beer, then the Parliamentary Assistant to the Minister of Education, added that heritage-language education “Will help us in opening up many other doors, perhaps a number of doors that we are not even aware of as yet in terms of the international community.
+Charles Beer, then the Parliamentary Assistant to the Minister of Education, added that heritage-language education, “Will help us in opening up many other doors, perhaps a number of doors that we are not even aware of as yet in terms of the international community.
 The more we have people who are able to speak a variety of languages, that has a real economic impact for the future.”
+The heritage-language policy enabled over 100,000 Ontario students to study 62 languages during the Peterson years.

 The Peterson Education Legacy

-Taken together, these advancements sent a clear signal from the Peterson Government that every student deserved and would receive a solid educational foundation as a springboard into the 21st-century economy.
+Taken together, these advancements sent a clear signal from the Peterson government that every student deserved and would receive a solid educational foundation as a springboard into the 21st-century economy.
 The policies of this era cemented education as the most vital infrastructure a province can build and formed a modern governing philosophy that continues to underpin Ontario’s identity as a global leader in learning and innovation today.

 To learn more about the Peterson Government’s record on childcare and early learning, visit the article on that topic here.